jadecobra/python_tdd_exercises/source/exceptions/type_error/TypeError.rst

         with self.assertRaises(TypeError):
             {0, 1, 2, 'n'} / {'key': 'value'}

-  the terminal_ is your friend and shows all tests are passing
+  the terminal_ is your friend, and shows all tests are passing

 ----